 You’re Wrong, She’s an Autumn!!
 She’s a Spring!!
 True Winter

-Dark brown eyes, quite orange-red headed as a child, now light-medium brown with a definite red (not so much orange) cast.
-If I could come up with an analogy…been trying for 20 years.
+Dark brown eyes, quite orange-red headed as a child, now light-medium brown with a definite red (not orange) cast, more pink or violet than rust.

 Alexandra’s skin is very pale.
 She doesn’t look it.
 Colour is never what we think we see, remember, or predict.
-Doesn’t work that way.
 Colour is a reaction in present time.
 We didn’t evolve to see colour exactly.
-We evolved to see well enough to eat until we mate.
+We evolved to see well enough to eat.
 Our visual system compares.
 It compares colours, contrasts, edges, movement, something, and then it decides.
 So put the two colours together and decide.
-Not 3, not 5.
-2.

-To give you foundation colour context, Clinique Alabaster foundation goes on dark and gets more yellow by the second on her face.
+To give you foundation colour context, Clinique Alabaster foundation goes on dark and gets more yellow by the second.
 MUFE’s lightest colours also turn into heavy gold streaks, giving her a yellow face on a white-gray neck.
-Their very white 205 blended into the neck but would have been too white as a full face.
+Their very white 205 blended into the neck, but would have been too white as a full face.
 Bottle after bottle, however cool the product in the bottle, it applied yellow and went more so by the minute.

 Alexandra is best in fuchsia-purple cosmetics.
 They find the same tones in her hair and eyes.
 Red can look heavy, partly due to her age, and not as good an extension of the face.
 Bijou is her beautiful best gloss in the Blueprints makeup line.
-The eyeshadow palette creates a lovely pearly taupe grey, not as red as MAC’s pretty good Satin Taupe for True Winter.
+The second colour in the eyeshadow palette creates a lovely pearly taupe grey.

 What’s the lesson?

 Season is where you start.
 Within a Season, the people all share more in their colour reactions and essential aspects of their colour dimensions than they differ.
 Having this information, when you shop, you know what to look right through, it’s not for you.
 Inside your Season, the person is an individual.
-The 12 Blueprints analyst will coach each client in using the palette and cosmetics to best effect for her.
+The 12 Blueprints analyst will coach each client in using the palette to best effect for her or him.